taocpp/config/doc/Writing-Config-Files.md

 ### schema

 ### stderr

-This member extension is a debugging tool.
+This member extension is a debugging tool and is similar to the `debug` value extension.

-It prints a JSON representation of the library's internal intermediate data structure to the standard error channel.
+It prints a JSON representation of the library's internal intermediate data structure for the referenced part of the config data in its current state to the standard error channel.
 The config value itself does not change through the presence or absence of "stderr members".

 #### Example taoCONFIG Input File